Wait, so the team that has a new coaching staff, and just released their top 2 tacklers are going to make some move(s) to add to their defense?

 You're only going as far as your QB can take you.
 Until we find one, we'll be WC hopefuls at best.
-Hedge our bets w/ a quality QB prospect in the '16 draft.
+Bills should draft a QB in '17

 RE team building: "It's better to pay for what you get, than to trying to get what you payed for".
 Draft well, and develop.
 Retain star talent.
 Let role players walk after rook contracts, young players should step into their roles.
-Sign value FAs (a la Lawson, Dixon and Graham) to round out the roster.
+Sign value FAs (a la Graham, Hunter, Alexander, Tate etc.) to round out the roster.

 Since Fitzpatrick is guaranteed about $3.5 million for 2013, the Bills would save about $6.9 million in 2013 salary by releasing him early.
 However, they would then have no QB on the roster, and would have to bring in at least a nominal starter, so the actual 2013 cash that they would save might be $2-3 million.
 However, the cost of that veteran QB's guaranteed money, pro-rated over the length of the contract, plus his 2013 salary, would be added to the Bills cap figure for 2013 in addition to Fitzpatrick's cap figure.

 So, there are 2 different aspects to the numbers: "cap money" and "cash".
 The Bills can save cash by cutting Fitzpatrick but that will lower their available cap space by whatever a new QB costs them in terms of the cap.
 Therefore, cutting Fitzpatrick can't be looked at as "freeing up cap space to sign FAs".

 2014 ...
 9-7 A winning season at last!!!!